1885 Squak Valley attack

-The attack on Squak Valley Chinese laborers took place on September 7, 1885, in Squak Valley (present-day Issaquah), Washington Territory, when a group of men fired their guns into several tents where Chinese hop pickers were sleeping.
+On September 7, 1885, in Squak Valley (present-day Issaquah), Washington Territory, United States, a group of men fired guns into several tents where Chinese hop pickers were sleeping.
 The shootings resulted in the deaths of three Chinese men and the wounding of three others.
 The attackers were later identified and brought to trial, but all were acquitted.

 The murders were part of a widespread pattern of racially motivated violence against Chinese immigrants in the United States at the time.
 During the latter half of the 19th century, there were more than 150 documented group attacks against Chinese communities and settlers throughout North America.

 Some of the details about what happened in Squak Valley have been disputed.
 There are brief accounts from two of the Chinese victims of the attack and several statements from those who investigated the crime, but otherwise the remaining information comes from statements made by the individuals who were either on trial or awaiting trial for the murder of the Chinese laborers.
 Several statements made during the trial directly contradicted the accounts of others.